ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.1.8 (2020-06-17) =
+* [Bugfix](https://wordpress.org/support/topic/upgrade-issue-29/) Add missing file to previous release!

+= 5.1.7 (2020-06-17) =
+* [Bugfix](https://wordpress.org/support/topic/cant-use-indexing/) Double-check database indexes exist before creating them
+* Bugfix: Titles were only being considered if body text was also considered for the relatedness algorithm.
+This update fixes the logic to work where only titles are set to be considered.
+* [Bugfix](https://wordpress.org/support/topic/wont-let-me-deactivate-or-delete-plugin/): Do not dismiss deactivation modal when clicking outside it

 = 5.1.6 (2020-05-15) =
 * [Bugfix](https://wordpress.org/support/topic/403-when-saving-changes/): 403 error when saving changes resolved
 * Enhancement: Feedback form enhancements